microsoft/linux-vm-tools/README.md

 # What is xrdp-init
-xrdp-init is a repository for bash scripts to enable an enhanced session mode on Linux VMs (Ubuntu, arch) for Hyper-V. You can learn more about this effort by reading our [blog post](https://blogs.technet.microsoft.com/virtualization/2018/02/28/sneak-peek-taking-a-spin-with-enhanced-linux-vms/).
+xrdp-init is a set of bash scripts that enable and configure an enhanced session mode on Linux VMs (Ubuntu, arch) for Hyper-V. You can learn more about this effort by reading our [blog post](https://blogs.technet.microsoft.com/virtualization/2018/02/28/sneak-peek-taking-a-spin-with-enhanced-linux-vms/).

 # How to use the repo
 Onboarding instructions can be found on the [repo wiki]().